 Montenegro made for a perfect daytrip, and I’m glad we didn’t pass up the opportunity to visit.
 Despite how new a country it is, Montenegro has such a rich history that it’s like stepping back in time- almost a vacation from our vacation.

 Having been just recently admitted to the European Union, changes will inevitably come to the country as the EU invests in its economy, but the old world charm is a characteristic it will always enjoy- and that’s how we’ll remember the day we spent there.

-Thinking about a trip to Montenegro?
-Here are some fun day trips to consider while you’re there!
+Thinking about visiting Montenegro or the Balkans?
+Here are some additional places to consider while you’re there!